 All in all, I diligently started looking at the different certification options available and as I knew I needed a diploma that employers could trust, here's what I found.

 I also found out that these exams are not easy and Microsoft recommends a study preparation time of around 12 months.

 OK, I admit I am a PHP fan.
 The Zend PHP Certification was one of my priorities, because there is no confusion as to which PHP Certification one should choose - Zend stands out by far.

 Unlike those multiple choice questions that you can solve with a little bit of luck, being a Zend Certified Engineer takes some effort.
 To get certified, you must to know everything about PHP - from basic syntax to byte-code caching, object oriented programming, name-spaces and configuration options.
 You are also required to have a strong knowledge of XML and other data types, web features and web security as well as SQL.

 At $195, the Zend PHP Certification Exam fee is not cheap at all, but it is one of the exams that will confirm your knowledge and help you gain some authority.

-This article will be updated monthly.
+This article will be updated regularly.
 Check back soon...